Tareq Al-Suwaidan: Educational initiatives

 Al-Suwaidan was one of the founders of the American Creativity Academy in Kuwait, a private institution that offers an American college-preparatory education within the context of Islamic values.

 He is also one of the founders of Advanced Generations School (AGS) in Saudi Arabia, a "Canadian school with an Islamic identity."
 Students study English under the Canadian curriculum, and take Islamic and Arabic classes as well.

 He is also the co-founder of the Etqan Global Academy (EGA) school in Qatar, which is an accredited International Baccalaureate (IB) school (PYB), built on a 60 thousand square meters in Al Kheesa area.

 Productions

-Al-Suwaidan is the author of 54 books, his most popular being: Iidad Alkada (Preparing Leaders), and spoken word audio tape albums.
-His album, Qasas al Anbiyaa (Stories of the Prophets) is the highest-selling Islamic album in the world.
-Additionally, over 3.4 million listeners have downloaded his lectures on the Islamic broadcast website "Islamway".
-He has also translated multiple books into English and French.
+Al-Suwaidan is the author of 54 books and spoken word audio tape albums.